timothymillar/TEFingerprint/docs/method.rst

 The (unmapped) informative reads are tagged with the transposon that their pair has mapped to, and then mapped to a reference genome.
-These reads will tend to map in stranded clusters either end of a location at which a transposon is resent in the sample.
+These reads will tend to map in stranded clusters either end of a location at which a transposon is present in the sample.

 Fingerprinting
 --------------